wp-plugins/sharepulse/readme.txt

 Version 2.0.2 unfortunately was DOA.
 The APIs that were relied upon were unreliable.
 After much research version 3 is working well.
 There’s a way to go for a full product.
 But this is a strong MVP.

 == Changelog ==
+= 3.0.2a =
+* Removed anonymous function for earlier php compatability.

 = 3.0.1a =
 * Bugfix to remove duplicate posts from the widget.